What is Roku TV? It’s a smart TV with Roku hardware built in, so you don’t need a separate Roku box to stream. Should you buy one? It depends.

 The advantages of Roku TV compared to other smart TV technologies hinge on Roku’s popularity.
 With other technologies, like Web OS, there’s a slightly higher risk of content providers ignoring it, since it’s a standard owned by one company.
 But no one in their right minds is going to ignore Roku’s huge user base.

 The advantage of having the hardware built in is that you don’t have to find another power outlet and you don’t tie up an HDMI port with it.
 It’s all inside the main unit.
 It’s economical too.
-A Roku TV often costs less than a comparable dumb TV and a Roku Streaming Stick would cost.
+A Roku TV often costs less than a comparable conventional TV and a Roku Streaming Stick would cost.

 Roku is also a nice choice from a security standpoint.
 Unlike many companies, Roku is pretty good about updating its software on a regular basis.
 If I were going to buy a smart TV, I’d favor Roku technology.